 Consider the three basic steps of your process.
-You have lead management, acquisition and then you have retention of clients.
+You have lead management, and acquisition, and then you have retention of clients.

-- Acquisition: If you can’t (in a given week/month) handle both the leads and the appointments you’ve set to close, it’s time to hire.
+If you can’t (in a given week/month) handle both the leads and the appointments you’ve set to close, it’s time to hire.
 If you are staying up way too late every day to be both halves of the sales process, it’s time to make your first sales hire.

-If we’ve convinced you that it’s time for a hire and that it should be an SDR, it would only be fitting to give you a few pointers on bringing your new teammate onboard.
+If you are convinced that it’s time for a sales hire and that it should be an SDR, we should give you a few pointers on bringing your new teammate on board.

-Hiring and training sales staff is a passion at LeadFuze.
+Hiring and training sales staff is one of our great passions at LeadFuze.

 - How to Hire a Salesperson: A unique, yet thorough approach to listing your position, finding candidates and interviewing them.

-- 7 Steps to Follow when Hiring Sales Development Reps: A deeper dive into our brutal process.
+- 7 Steps to Follow when Hiring Sales Development Reps: A deep dive into our brutal process.
 Only the best survive.

 - Best Sales Blogs: The Ultimate List: Quite possibly the largest list of sales-specific blogs on the internet.
 A great resource for you and your new hire to keep your skills sharp.